-The first few pages will give you an introduction to the university and why SSSIHL is so unique.
-It will give you information on the application process, frequently asked questions, the Admissions Test & Interview Schedule and the programmes available for admissions.
+The first few pages will give you an introduction to SSSIHL and why the institution is unique.
+It will give you information on the application process, frequently asked questions, the admissions test & interview schedule and the programmes available for admissions.